maxwelltyreece/CloudChasers/README.md

 ---

 ### Reference List:
-Use of react native library components to handle image compression and certain components.
+Use of React Native library components to handle image compression and certain components.

 ---
 ### Built With: